Northeast Conference: Sports

-The Northeast Conference currently sponsors championship competition in 11 men's and 13 women's NCAA sanctioned sports.
-Seven schools are associate members in five of those sports.
+The NEC currently sponsors championship competition in 11 men's and 13 women's NCAA sanctioned sports.
+Twelve schools are associate members in 14 of those sports.

-The most recent changes to the NEC sports lineup came in 2022 with the addition of men's volleyball and the elimination of men's lacrosse.
+The most recent change to the NEC sports lineup is the reinstatement of men's lacrosse in 2024–25 after it had been eliminated in 2022.
+At the same time men's lacrosse was dropped, the NEC added men's volleyball.